AppliedEnergistics/GuideME/docs/docs/02-changelog.md

 - Remove a misplaced black pixel in the border of recipe panels.

+## 21.5.4-beta (Minecraft 1.21.5)

+- Fix item images being shown on top of the navigation bar.
+- Use same random-source as normal level rendering to avoid constantly changing block appearance in game scenes.

 ## 21.1.7 (Minecraft 1.21.1)

 - Guard against crashes when mods return null results from their custom recipes.

+## 21.5.3-beta (Minecraft 1.21.5)

+- Java API: Fix Off-Screen-Renderer for Website export.
+- Java API: Fix various website export issues.
+- Java API: Introduce new extension points for the site export, and make it usable via new system properties.

+## 21.5.2-beta (Minecraft 1.21.5)

+- Java API: Add back the semantics of `RecipeTypeMappings.add`, which supports mapping RecipeHolders to a nullable LytBlock for custom recipes.
+- Java API: The registration method for factories that return a `Stream<LytBlock>` has been renamed to `addMulti`.
+- Java API: Added convenience constructors to `LytSlot` for aiding with new idioms used by Vanilla, such as `Optional<Ingredient>` being used instead of empty ingredients (which no longer exist).
+- Java API: Made the row/column factory methods for `LytSlotGrid` accept null-entries in the ingredient lists to better interface with Ingredients no longer being able to be empty.

+## 21.5.1-beta (Minecraft 1.21.5)

+- First port to Minecraft 1.21.5

 ## 21.1.6 (Minecraft 1.21.1)